nisrinfrh/Google-Advanced-Data-Analytics-Capstone/README.md

 ## Regression modeling

+After analysis and deriving variables with close relationships, it is time to begin constructing the model.
-In this section of projecti will build a binomial logistic regression model.

-The goal is to build a binomial logistic regression model and evaluate the model's performance.
+In this section of projecti will build a binomial logistic regression model and evaluate the model's performance.

-Outliers and extreme data values can significantly impact logistic regression models.
-After visualizing data, make a plan for addressing outliers by dropping rows, substituting extreme data with average data, and/or removing data values greater than 3 standard deviations.
+Outliers and extreme data values can significantly impact logistic regression models.So   we will farther more prossesig data to handel missing and Outliers

-EDA activities also include identifying missing data to help the analyst make decisions on their exclusion or inclusion by substituting values with dataset means, medians, and other similar methods.
+Because you know from previous EDA that there is no evidence of a non-random cause of the 700 missing values in the label column, and because these observations comprise less than 5% of the data, use the dropna() method to drop the rows that are missing this data.

 Additionally, it can be useful to create variables by multiplying variables together or calculating the ratio between two variables.
-For example, in this dataset you can create a drives_sessions_ratio variable by dividing drives by sessions.
+For example, in this dataset you can create a
-Use the drop() method to remove the ID column since you don't need this information for your analysis.

-df = df.drop('ID', axis=1)

-**FIRST**
-Now, check the class balance of the dependent (target) variable, label.

-df['label'].value_counts(normalize=True)
-retained    0.822645
-churned     0.177355
-Name: label, dtype: float64
-Call describe() on the data.
-AFTRE DESCRIBE DATA WE CONCLODE
-Are there any variables that could potentially have outliers just by assessing at the quartile values, standard deviation, and max values?

-Yes, the following columns all seem to have outliers:

-sessions
-drives
-total_sessions
-total_navigations_fav1
-total_navigations_fav2
-driven_km_drives
-duration_minutes_drives
-All of these columns have max values that are multiple standard deviations above the 75th percentile.
-This could indicate outliers in these variables.
-Create a new column in df called km_per_driving_day, which represents the mean distance driven per driving day for each user.

-Call the describe() method on the new column.

-professional_driver
-Create a new, binary feature called professional_driver that is a 1 for users who had 60 or more drives and drove on 15+ days in the last month.

-Note: The objective is to create a new feature that separates professional drivers from other drivers.
-In this scenario, domain knowledge and intuition are used to determine these deciding thresholds, but ultimately they are arbitrary.

-To create this column, use the np.where() function.
-This function accepts as arguments:

-A condition
-What to return when the condition is true
-What to return when the condition is false
+drives_sessions_ratio variable by dividing drives by sessions.